Free Tools

 Can I extract audio from a YouTube video?

-Only from videos you own or have permission to use, such as your own uploads or your company's channel.
-For your own content, extract the audio from the original file (or a download from YouTube Studio) rather than re-capturing it, so you keep the original quality.
+Yes, for videos you own or have permission to use, such as your own uploads or your company's channel.
+Paste the video URL into the audio extractor and download the MP3.
+If you still have the original file, extract from that instead: YouTube re-encodes every upload, so the original gives you cleaner audio than the published copy.
 Extracting audio from other people's videos can violate YouTube's terms and copyright.

 What audio format should I export, MP3 or WAV?